 There are several speaker brands that now manufacture their own pre-rola ‘clones’.
 All attempting to recreate the old 60’s British sound.
 The brands most worthy of trying out are Austin Speaker Works (ASW), Tayden, Eminence, Warehouse Guitar Speakers (WGS), and the Weber Legacy series.

-Whilst these brands might sound appealing, people often forget that Celestion themselves are still making great speakers.
-They might not promote themselves as loudly as some other brands online, but I can guarantee you they have some very serious and expensive technology for researching and designing their speakers.
+Let’s not forget that Celestion themselves are still making great speakers.
 As I always say, if you want the Celestion sound, stick with Celestion!

 For a good tonal comparison with some modern day greenbacks I can highly recommend this video made by George Metropoulos.
 Although there are many similar videos on youtube these days I still think this recording captures their sound the most accurately and professionally: